telent/epsilon/README.md

 " an arbitrarily small positive quantity"

-Some day, a mobile-friendly web interface for the notmuch mail client

-*Today, a giant gaping security hole that does nothing useful and you should not run*
+Some day, a mobile-friendly web interface for the [notmuch mail client](https://notmuchmail.org/).  *Today, a giant gaping security hole that does nothing useful and you should not run* without careful inspection.

 ![](doc/search.png)